Martin-Alexander/strata_tables/README.md

 # Strata Tables

 Temporal tables for ActiveRecord.
-This gem automatically maintains a companion `*_versions` table for a source table and keeps it up to date via database triggers.
+This gem automatically maintains a companion `*__history` table for a source table and keeps it up to date via database triggers.
 It also provides convenient model helpers for querying historical data and "as of" time-travel reads.

 ## Requirements